sxs-collaboration/spectre/docs/Installation/InstallationOnClusters.md

 want to load the modules, source the shell file for your system and run `spectre_load_modules`.

+\note Sample submit scripts for some systems are available in `support/SubmitScripts`.

 ## General Instructions

 1. Run `export SPECTRE_HOME=/path/to/where/you/want/to/clone`